Badgerati/Pode/docs/Tutorials/Routes/Examples/LoginPage.md

 # Creating a Login Page

 This is an example of having a website with a login and home page - with a logout button.
-The pages will all be done using `.pode` files, and authentication will be done using Form Authentication with Sessions.
+The pages will all be done using `.pode` files, and authentication will be done using Form authentication with Sessions.

 !!! info
     The full example can be seen on GitHub in [`examples/web-auth-form.ps1`](https://github.com/Badgerati/Pode/blob/develop/examples/web-auth-form.ps1).